Create Role Description

 Personal Attributes Display Resilience and Courage Be open and honest, prepared to express your views, and willing to accept and commit to change Adept

-Manage Self Show drive and motivation, an ability to self-reflect and a commitment to learning Advanced
+Manage Self Be persistent, self-reflect and commit to learning Advanced

-Value Diversity and Inclusion Demonstrate inclusive behaviour and show respect for diverse backgrounds, experiences and perspectives Adept
+Value Diversity and Inclusion Be inclusive and respect diverse backgrounds, experiences and perspectives Adept

 Relationships Work Collaboratively Collaborate with others and value their contribution Advanced